OriginProtocol/crypto-merch-how-to/index.md

 ### Enabling Messaging

 Next, to communicate with other users on the platform, you will need to enable messaging.
-This is important as it means you can answer questions might have about your good or service.
+This is important as it means you can answer questions someone might have about your good or service.

 To enable messaging between yourself and potential buyers, you will need to create two signatures (by signing twice) with MetaMask.
 Click the message bubble and then click ‘Enable Messaging’.
 MetaMask should pop up and ask you to sign a message.
 Click sign.
 This will not cost anything.